linalerch/linalerch/README.md

 ### Hi there 👋

-Historian, self-taught web developer, Linux user since childhood, language enthusiast.
+I am a historian, self-taught web developer, Linux user since childhood, language enthusiast.

 I mostly use HTML, CSS, JavaScript, JSON, PHP and generally SQL- and server-related technologies, handy libraries such as Bootstrap and JQuery; I am occasionally making changes to Python scripts.